 With the holidays behind us, it is time to brush ourselves off, get organized, and tackle the new year.
-However, before diving into the rigor of everyday life, it is vital to check in on your finances and make a few changes to protect your financial future.
-Below is some guidance on issues to consider and a downloadable checklist with more details so you can embrace 2024 with confidence.
+However, in addition to the rigors of everyday life, it is vital to check in on your finances and make a few changes to protect your financial future.
+Below is some guidance on issues to consider and a downloadable checklist with more details so you can embrace 2025 with confidence.

 1. Revisit Your Financial Plans

-• Adjust to accommodate existing or anticipated changes to your goals, living situation, health, work, marital status, dependencies, or risk tolerance.
+- Adjust your plan to accommodate existing or anticipated changes to your goals, living situation, health, work, marital status, dependencies, or risk tolerance.

-• Develop strategies to manage any age milestones or significant events on the horizon, such as legislation changes, a child going to college, a wedding, a reduction in income, or the sale of a significant asset.
-Here is a download of age milestones for reference.
+- Develop strategies to manage any age milestones or significant events on the horizon, such as legislation changes, a child going to college, a wedding, a reduction in income, or the sale of a significant asset.
+Here is a downloadable list of age milestones for reference.

 As always, if you need help, be sure to reach out.